m-spangenberg/exercises_machinelearning/README.md

 * Install Jupyter inside the venv, `pipenv install jupyter ipython ipykernel pip`
 * Once you've installed PyTorch, add some useful data science tools to the venv: `pipenv install pandas numpy matplotlib`
 * If you prefer to work in the browser, or run into VSCode flatpak issues: `pipenv run jupyter notebook`

+See `exercises_pytorch` for more study notes on pytorch fundamentals, tensors, and workflow examples.

 #### **TensorFlow**